 - Somebody must call the tow company requesting the removal of the vehicle, and be there in person to sign the tow-away document as well as provide their full name, home address and phone number.

 Can a car be towed while the driver is in the car?

-No, for insurance purposes, the tow truck driver cannot tow the car with you inside.
+No, for insurance purposes, the tow truck driver cannot tow the vehicle with you inside.
 Not all tow truck drivers are the "sharpest tools in the shed" however, so it depends on the knowledge of the tow truck driver.
 If you find yourself in this situation, insist that he call his dispatcher for approval.
-Also legally, no one (unless arrested) is allowed to forcibly take you somewhere.
-If a tow truck driver were to tow your car with you in it, it may actually be considered kidnapping.
-On the other hand, if the tow truck driver is towing the vehicle under direction from the police or some other authority, the police may then charge you with obstruction or some other offense relating to not obeying the direction of a police officer.
+Also legally, no one (unless arrested) is allowed to take you somewhere forcibly.
+If a tow truck driver were to tow your car with you in it, it could potentially be considered kidnapping.
+On the other hand, if the tow truck driver is towing the vehicle under direction from the police or some other authority, the police may then charge you with obstruction or some other offense.
 He would have to arrest you, to legally remove you from the vehicle so it can be towed.

 Is it true that you can't tow a front wheel drive car from the rear?